 Joseph Black Building

 Our research group, in collaboration with many other colleagues, uses a combination of field measurements and modelling to investigate atmospheric composition, surface-atmosphere fluxes, and air pollution, and the impacts of these on the terrestrial environment and on human health.
 Current areas of research include:

-- Airborne particulate matter and NO2 measurement method validation and inter-comparison, and the measurement and modelling of small-scale spatial and temporal variations in urban air pollution for estimating human exposure;
+- Ambient particulate matter and NO2 measurement method validation and inter-comparison, and the measurement and modelling of small-scale spatial and temporal variations in urban air pollution for estimating human exposure;

-- High-resolution modelling of atmospheric chemistry, with particular focus on ozone and particulate matter, to understand current and potential future impacts on the atmosphere and on human exposure and health burdens;
+- High-resolution modelling of atmospheric chemistry, with particular focus on ozone and particulate matter, to understand current and potential future impacts on atmospheric composition and on human health burdens;

-- Measurement of the concentrations and surface fluxes of volatile organic compounds (including methyl halides) from terrestrial systems such as wetlands, salt marshes, woodlands and bioenergy crops;
+- Measurement of the concentrations and surface fluxes of volatile organic compounds from terrestrial systems such as wetlands, salt marshes, woodlands and bioenergy crops